ckeditor/ckeditor5/docs/framework/architecture/plugins.md

 ## Creating plugins

-Creating your own plugins is a straightforward task but it requires good knowledge about some aspects of the CKEditor&nbsp;5 development environment.
+Creating your own plugins is a straightforward task, but it requires good knowledge about some aspects of the CKEditor&nbsp;5 development environment.
 The following resources are recommended as a starting point:

 * The {@link tutorials/crash-course/editor Plugin development guide}.
 * The {@link framework/development-tools/package-generator/using-package-generator Using package generator}, that provides a plugin development environment.